Health Policy Fellows

 Fellows actively participate in the formulation of national health policies in congressional offices and accelerate their careers as leaders in health policy.
-The Institute of Medicine (IOM) conducts and administers the fellowship with funding support from and in collaboration with RWJF.
+The National Academy of Medicine (NAM) conducts and administers the fellowship, with funding support from RWJF.

 Up to six fellows will be selected for the program.
 The Health Policy Fellows program is a residential fellowship experience in Washington, DC, which prepares individuals to influence the future of health care and accelerate their own career development.
 Fellows are able to continue their health policy activities for up to 12 months after the Washington placement period.